OUR STORY

 WHY PAPUA NEW GUINEA?

-Australia served as the final colonial power in Papua New Guinea, ultimately transferring authority to the indigenous owners in 1975.
-For an insightful perspective on the history of the Australian-Papua New Guinean relationship, consider reading "The Embarrassed Colonist" by Sean Dorney.
-Many of the challenges confronting Papua New Guinea today can be traced back to its colonial history.
+Australia was the last colonial power to govern Papua New Guinea before the nation gained independence in 1975.
+To better understand the complex history of the Australian-Papua New Guinean relationship, we recommend The Embarrassed Colonist by Sean Dorney.
+Many of the challenges facing Papua New Guinea today are deeply rooted in its colonial past.